supahcraig/RPCN-to-Aurora-via-IAM/README.md

 ### 3. Run the Aurora terraofrm

-The terraform under `aws/` will create the necessary AWS resources
+The terraform will create the necessary AWS & Redpanda resources
 * new VPC
 * Aurora Serverless db
 * Redpanda topic
 * Redpanda sasl user/password/ACLs
-* Repdanda Connect pipeline ==> you'll have to start it manually
+* Repdanda Connect pipeline ==> the pipeline will start it automatically

 ```bash
 terraform init